HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 Click on the buttons below to see example Task Requests for a Patient's Active Conditions:

-{% include examplebutton_default.html example="task-scenario2-authorization" b_title = 'Click Here To See Example Task Request with a formal authorization' %}
+{% include examplebutton_default.html example="task-scenario2-authorization" b_title = 'Click Here To See Example Unsuccessful Task Based Transaction' %}
 </div>

 ### Polling vs Subscriptions